ManticoreGamesInc/platform-documentation/src/tutorials/global_game_jam.md

 - **Tower of Terror** is an obstacle course game where players leap up a tower with randomized levels that get progressively harder, made by [NicholasForeman](https://medium.com/core-games/climbing-the-tower-90f9429f73e5).
 It is an excellent example of how to spawn distinct levels using the template system.

 - **Murder Mansion** by [standardcombo](https://www.coregames.com/user/b4c6e32137e54571814b5e8f27aa2fcd) is a betrayal game set in an ominous mansion where players collect clues to survive attack by a randomly-assigned murderer.
-You can use it as a framework for a hidden identity game, or just use the mansion environment, as seen in games like [Spider Bite]()
+You can use it as a framework for a hidden identity game, or just use the mansion environment, as seen in games like [Spider Bite](https://www.coregames.com/games/bb231b/spider-bite).

 - **Tycoon Framework** created by [Aphrim](https://medium.com/core-games/a-rising-star-4db15f8709f4), the Tycoon Framework is the basis of several successful Core games where economic prosperity is the goal.